sid4618/Typefont/README.md

 Text on the cover of another book.
 ![](http://i.imgur.com/smfr0Kn.jpg)

+## V2
+I'm working on a new version which gets the fonts directly from .ttf files or from the Google Fonts database.
+The comparison is made using the [Hausdorff Distance](https://en.wikipedia.org/wiki/Hausdorff_distance) and the [Shape Context](https://en.wikipedia.org/wiki/Shape_context).
+If you are interested in a collaboration contact me (sirvasile@protonmail.ch).

 ## Options
-You can pass an object with options to the main function as second argument.
+You can pass an object with options to the function as second argument.

 Option | Type | Description | Default
 --- | --- | --- | ---